History of autism: Treatment and support

-Leadership of the TEACCH Autism Program passed from Eric Schopler to American psychologist Gary Mesibov in 1992.
-Mesibov subsequently also succeeded Schopler as editor of the Journal of Autism and Developmental Disorders from 1997 to 2007.

 American speech therapist Michelle Garcia Winner began to develop the Social Thinking Methodology in the mid-1990s, and established the Social Thinking company shortly afterwards.
 The organisation has subsequently developed a wide range of resources for teaching social skills to autistic people.
 Winner's works were a substantial influence on Ontario autism support workers in 2011.

 The developmental social-pragmatic (DSP) model of autism teaching emerged in the late 1990s.
 It aims to work with and strengthen autistic children's desires to successfully communicate (as well as their ability to), with parents and teachers conversing with children in as non-contrived ways as possible.
 It emphasises cognitive psychology more than typical, behaviourism focused, varieties of ABA.

 American teacher Brenda Smith Myles at the University of Kansas began writing well-received books to help people with Asperger syndrome in the late 1990s.
 These books were also a substantial influence on Ontario autism support workers in 2011.

 The influential book Asperger's Syndrome: A Guide for Parents and Professionals was published by British-Australian psychologist Tony Attwood in 1998.
 Attwood went on to publish widely on autistic topics.
 A survey of Ontario autism support workers in 2011 found that 52% had support programs influenced by him.

+The 1998 book Teaching Language to Children with Autism or Other Developmental Disabilities established the practice of Verbal Behaviour Intervention (VBI).
+This applies the linguistic thinking of B. F. Skinner's 1957 book Verbal Behavior to teaching language to children.
+The book was written by American psychologists James W. Partington and Mark L. Sundberg.
+These authors and American speech pathologist Barbara Esch would go on to create the VB-MAPP instrument for measuring child language development using the verbal behaviour model in 2008.

 Husband-and-wife Americans, advertising producer Keith Zivalich and seamstress Lynda Zivalich, produced the first weighted blanket in 1997.
 They first sold them in December 1998.
 These benefit some autistic people through deep-touch pressure.
 Weighted blankets were largely unknown to the public until they received significant publicity in 2017–18.

+The rainbow jigsaw ribbon symbol was first used to represent autism in 1999, it being developed by the Autism Society of America.
+It incorporated the puzzle piece motif first used by the UK's Society for Autistic Children in 1963.

+The Autism Awareness Campaign UK was launched in 2000 by British parents of an autistic child, Ivan Corea and Charika Corea.

 The ABA "Board Certified Behavior Analyst" (BCBA) certification was first issued in the northern Spring of 2000 in the United States, by the newly formed Behavior Analyst Certification Board.
 The qualification soon became recognised internationally.